pyacq/pyacq/doc/streams.rst

 however, if you plan to write custom Node classes, then it is necessary to understand this process in more detail.

-Node subclasses must declare their input and output streams through the ``_input_specs`` and ``_output_specs`` class attributes.
-Each attribute is a dict whose keys are the names of the streams and whose values provide the default configuration arguments for the stream.
+Node subclasses may declare any required properties for their input and output streams through the ``_input_specs`` and ``_output_specs`` class attributes.
+Each attribute is a dict whose keys are the names of the streams and whose values provide the default configuration arguments for the stream (for example, see ``pyacq/devices/audio_pyaudio.py``).
+When the user calls :func:`Node.configure() <pyacq.core.Node.configure()>`, the Node will have its last opportunity to create extra streams (if any) and apply all configuration options to its streams.

-[example]

-how to piece together stream on the far end

-example code

-How to use poller threads

-* How to specify input/output streams
-* How to configure
+Nodes call :func:`OutputStream.send()` to send new data via their output streams, and :func:`InputStream.recv()` to receive data from their input streams.
+If the stream is a plaindata type, then calling :func:`recv() <InputStream.recv()>` will return the next data chunk.
+In contrast, sharedmem streams only return the poisition within the shared memory array of the next data chunk.
+In this case, it may be more useful to call :func:`InputStream.get_array_slice()` to return part of the shared memory buffer.

+[examples]

+.. seealso:: :class:`pyacq.core.ThreadPollInput`, :class:`pyacq.core.StreamConverter`,
+   :class:`pyacq.core.ChannelSplitter`